-The Adidas Terrex Swift R3 Gore-Tex Hiking Shoe is a summer 2021 update to the stalwart Adidas Terrex Swift R2, a popular hiking shoe won plaudits for support and robustness – overall the Adidas Terrex Swift line has been crushing trails for over a decade, and this addition to the range doesn't disappoint.
+The Adidas Terrex Swift R3 Gore-Tex Hiking Shoe is a summer 2021 update to the stalwart Adidas Terrex Swift R2, a popular hiking shoe won plaudits for support and robustness.
+Overall the Adidas Terrex Swift line has been crushing trails for over a decade, and this addition to the range doesn't disappoint.

 - Need something built for speed?
 Try some of the best trail running shoes instead